 It’d bring more diversity to the show.

-One of the greatest things about Teen Wolf is that they have a gay character, Danny, whose soul purpose on the show isn’t to be the gay guy; he’s not your stereotypical homosexual with over-the-top clothes, a lisp, and a high voice.
+One of the greatest things about Teen Wolf is that they have a gay character, Danny, whose sole purpose on the show isn’t to be the gay guy; he’s not your stereotypical homosexual with over-the-top clothes, a lisp, and a high voice.
 He’s just a normal kid on the lacrosse team that happens to be gay, and that’s fantastic!

 It would be even better, however, to add a character who’s struggling with their sexuality to the point where they try new things during the show’s run to discover themselves.
 Heck, let’s add two!
 Stiles and Derek would be fantastic characters to play around with.